 These categories help lenders and financial institutions gauge the level of risk associated with the borrower’s late payment.

 DPD, calculated daily, tracks cumulative days overdue.
-For borrowers who are repeatedly late, DPD rises until payment.
+For borrowers who are repeatedly late, it rises until payment.
 It’s vital for credit risk assessment, portfolio management, and regulatory compliance.

-How does an Automated Bank Statement Analysis tool help in Analysing DPD in finance?
+Automated Bank Statement Analysis Tool for Analysing DPD in Finance?

 An automated bank statement analysis tool enhances DPD (Days Past Due) analysis in finance: